staff

 MY NAME IS

 Founder/Executive Director of Starting Artists, Marisa Catalina Casey is an artist, administrator, and advocate who has worked almost exclusively in the nonprofit sector supporting a variety of constituents and causes from arts advocacy to child welfare to international development work.
-Ms. Casey obtained her BA in Latin American Studies from Brown University and her MA in Arts Administration from Columbia University Teachers College.
-Utilizing her artistic and entrepreneurial skills, Ms. Casey has worked as a photojournalist for CARE-Peru, the Alliance for Children, and The Providence Journal.
-Ms. Casey has held positions at the William Randolph Hearst Foundations, Metropolitan Opera, Teen Ink Magazine, Alliance of New York State Arts Organizations, and APERTURE Foundation.
+Marisa obtained her BA in Latin American Studies from Brown University and her MA in Arts Administration from Columbia University Teachers College.
+Utilizing her artistic and entrepreneurial skills, Marisa has worked as a photojournalist for CARE-Peru, the Alliance for Children, and The Providence Journal.
+Ms. Casey has held positions at the William Randolph Hearst Foundations, Metropolitan Opera, Teen Ink Magazine, New York State Arts, and APERTURE Foundation.
 Additionally, she co-authored Born in Our Hearts: Stories of Adoption (HCI: 2004), selling over 11,000 copies with proceeds benefiting international orphanages.
 Her memoir and photo-illustration is included in NOT QUITE WHAT I WAS PLANNING: Six-Word Memoirs By Writers Famous and Obscure (Harper Perennial: 2008).
 Ms. Casey has received fellowships and scholarships from such organizations as the National Endowment for the Arts, Americans for the Arts, Columbia University, and Congressional Hispanic Caucus Institute.
-She is a newly elected Member of the Americans for the Arts Emerging Leader Council.
+She is a Council Member of the Americans for the Arts Emerging Leader Council.
 She has received grants from the Newton Cultural Council, Production Workshop, and Creative Arts Council.
-Ms. Casey was a semi-finalist for the 2007 & 2008 Echoing Green Social Entrepreneurship Fellowships.
+Marisa has been a two-time semi-finalist for the Echoing Green Social Entrepreneurship Fellowships and is a 2009 YouthActionNet Global Fellow.

 HELLO